 Remote Destinations

 When it comes to travel I can without a doubt say, that I travel a lot.
 Meeting new people is a common occurrence for me and I am often asked: “where is your favorite destination”.
 This is a hard question as I have found something I like in every country I have been to.
-An easier answer is my favourite places to travel are the hardest ones to get to, the most remote corners of the planet.
+An easier answer is my favorite places to travel are the hardest ones to get to, the most remote corners of the planet.
 Here life is tough, often nomadic or tribal, based on survival rather than living.
 The environments are extreme, it can be very technical and travel here can require a lot of planning but it is by far the most rewarding kind of travel I have ever encountered.
 So, if you’re ready, lace your boots up and pack your bag and let’s go to the most remote corners of the planet!

 Bajau Laut – Borneo